zendframework/zend-developer-tools/README.md

 Install
 =======
+1. Add the 'ZendDeveloperTools' module to the module section of your application.config.php

-1. Copy `ZendDeveloperTools/config/zenddevelopertools.local.php.dist` to
+2. Copy `ZendDeveloperTools/config/zenddevelopertools.local.php.dist` to
    `./config/autoload/zenddevelopertools.local.php`.
 Change the settings if you like to.
-2. Add the following in your `index.php`:
+3. Add the following in your `index.php`:
    ```
    define('REQUEST_MICROTIME', microtime(true));
    ```